 Be okay, find peace, know that you are cared for.

 In those charged minutes—ten, fifteen—we blurred together.
 Eleven years ago I lived at 1 Gramercy Park, within sight of where she stood.
 The apartment was on the fourth floor; the front windows faced the park, the bedroom window looked across E. 21st Street at Calvary Church.
-My mother was dying, I was depressed and confused and crazy, about to end the most loving marriage a person could have.
-One midnight just before I left, when I'd become unbearable to myself, I climbed out the window, sat on the sill staring down to the street.
+My mother was dying, I was depressed and confused and crazy, about to end my marriage.
+One midnight just before I left, I climbed out the window, sat on the sill staring down to the street.
 I wanted the pain of living to stop.
 I wanted my mother not to die.
-I loved my husband but I couldn't stay with him--I felt a compulsion to run away and ruin my life a little.
+I felt a compulsion to run away and ruin my life a little.
 I felt gripped by the unbearable beauty and fragility of life, the unacceptable reality of not being able to hold on forever.
 I wanted the courage to jump, but I didn't have it (and it wasn't the first time.)
 An hour later I climbed back inside.

 The towers are gone.
 They were so beautiful, the way the light transformed their silver surfaces.
 Two nights before the attack, crossing Sixth Avenue in the Village, I happened to glance right, saw them shimmer in the summer haze, pink and weightless as their lights came on like stars, took them for granted as I always did—as I always do so many things that I think will be here forever.
 I loved the towers, loved going to Windows on the World, bought theater tickets at the TKTS booth there because it was downtown and always less crowded than the one in Times Square.
 But mostly I thought they were beautiful--not so much their near-mirror-image rectangular architechture, but in the way they caught the light.
 The way they reflected the clouds.